YagamiShadow/payloadtester_xss/README.md

 </script>
 ```

-If you now goto the list and enter keys they will be send to attackerserver.
+If you now goto the list and enter keys they will be send to attacker_server.

 ### Run JavaScript in Background